samfeldstein/notebook/content/notes/coding-with-ai.md

 ## Possible Upsides

 If you spend all your time trying to explain yourself to a dumb robot, is it possible that you'll actually get pretty good at explaining yourself?
-In other words, could building things with AI improve your articulation and [[how-to-solve-problems|problem-solving]] skills?
+In other words, could building things with AI improve your articulation and [how-to-solve-problems](how-to-solve-problems.md) skills?